NealSmalley/startup/README.md

 - Data sent over WebSocket connection(done)
 - WebSocket data displayed - Discuss with other uses your experience using the chat.
 ## React deliverable
-- Bundle and transpiled
+- Bundle and transpiled(done)
-- Components - login and input information.
+- Components - login and input information.(done)
-- Router - Between loging and input information components.
+- Router - Between loging and input information components.(done)